pidemo/utils/README.md

 ### How it works

 1. It selects all elements that have the `data-split` attribute.
-2. The script takes the text content of these elements and splits it into an array based on commas.
+2. The script splits the text content of these elements into an array.
+It uses the value of the `data-split` attribute as the separator.
+If no value is provided, it defaults to a comma.
 3. For each item in the array, it creates a new `div` element.
 4. The classes from the original element are copied to each new `div`.
 5. These new `div`s are appended to the closest parent element with the class `.split-wrapper`.